Waffle/waffle/Docs/ServletSingleSignOnSecurityFilter.md

 The filter can be configured with the following `init-param` options.

+* disableSSO: Allows for the enabling/disabling of Single-SignOn Security Filter.This is useful if you require to bypass the SSO process for troubleshooting/diagnostics and provide login by some other means.
 * principalFormat: Specifies the name format for the principal.
 * roleFormat: Specifies the name format for the role.
 * allowGuestLogin: Allow guest login.
 When true and the system's Guest account is enabled, any invalid login succeeds as Guest.
 Note that while the default value of `allowGuestLogin` is true, it is recommended that you disable the system's Guest account to disallow Guest login.
 This option is provided for systems where you don't have administrative privileges.